-1. What are unlawful uses of a driver’s license?
+1. What are the unlawful uses of a driver’s license?

 According to California Vehicle Code 14610 VC, a person cannot unlawfully use a driver’s license.
 A person unlawfully uses a license when he:

 - Displays or Possesses any canceled, revoked, suspended, or fraudulently obtained license;

 - Lends his driver’s license to someone else or knowingly allows another person to use it;

 - Displays or represents any driver’s license not issued to him as being his license;

 - Fails or refuses to surrender a suspended license to the DMV;

 - Permits any unlawful use of a driver’s license issued to him;

 - Photograph or duplicate a driver’s license;

 - Possesses a photographed or duplicated license; and/or,

 - Alter a driver’s license.1